AndrewT-CSUS/RunDMCPP_SeniorProject/README.md

 </h1>

 ## ⭐ Status
-<b>Development is almost complete!</b>
+<b>Development is complete!</b>

-Our team is currently working on testing and documentation, and our client is working on adding custom content.
-We are on track to meet our deadline of May 2024.
+Our project is completed.
+We're incredibly proud of our project, and we hope that it will serve our client well.

 ## 📝 Project Description